nathan-fiscaletti/gen-flags-go/README.md

 ## Changing Image Scale

+> Note: When scaling higher than 100 images may start to become blurry

 You can change the scale percentage of output images (even when using the base-64 output types) using the following flag
 ```
 -scale=xx # replace xx with a number greater than 0